SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 You can think of an implicitly unwrapped optional as giving permission for the optional to be force-unwrapped if needed.
-When you use an implicitly unwrapped optional value, Swift first tries to use it as an ordinary optional value --- but if an optional can't be used, it force-unwraps the value.
+When you use an implicitly unwrapped optional value, Swift first tries to use it as an ordinary optional value;
+if it can't be used as an optional, Swift force-unwraps the value.
 In the code above,
-the optional value ``assumedString`` is force-unwrapped before assigning its value to ``implicitString`` because ``implicitString`` has an explicit type of ``String``.
+the optional value ``assumedString`` is force-unwrapped before assigning its value to ``implicitString`` because ``implicitString`` has an explicit, non-optional type of ``String``.
+In code below,
-If you don't write an explicit type, ``assumedString`` is treated like an ordinary optional:
+``optionalString`` doesn't have an explicit type so it's an ordinary optional.

 .. testcode:: implicitlyUnwrappedOptionals